thanhbinh84/clickable-image-view/README.md

 # clickable-image-view
-An extension to {@link ImageView} which has a touch effect
+An extension to {@link ImageView} which has a touch effect Work properly inside scrollview

 Use change ImageView into ClickableImageView from your layout, your button will have touch effect.
 Remember to add setOnClickListener() to your view, otherwise it will not work.